Insights

 With the help of AI, users no longer need to know exactly what they’re looking for and where to look.
 Instead, the technology does the heavy lifting and provides relevant information faster – and often of a higher quality due to AI’s ability to synthesise information from several decentralised sources.

-All of this potential leads to the big question
+All of this potential leads to the big question:

 “How can you use technology to make your knowledge faster, easier, or better at helping people achieve their goals?”